Best MacBook for Teachers iMore 2020

 Best Overall: MacBook Air (2020)

-The entry-level MacBook Air (2020) offers a 13-inch Retina display with True Tone, 1.1GHz dual-core 10th-generation, Intel Core i3 processor with Turbo, Boost up to 3.2GHz, 8GB 3733MHz LPDDR4X memory, 256GB Storage, Touch ID Touch ID, Force Touch trackpad, and two Thunderbolt 3 ports.
+The entry-level MacBook Air (2020) offers a 13-inch Retina display with True Tone, 1.1GHz dual-core 10th-generation, Intel Core i3 processor with Turbo, Boost up to 3.2GHz, 8GB 3733MHz LPDDR4X memory, 256GB Storage, Touch ID, Force Touch trackpad, and two Thunderbolt 3 ports.
 It also includes the all-new Magic Keyboard that first arrived on the 16-inch MacBook Pro.
 For this, you're paying $100 less than last year's model!

 The lower price found on the MacBook Air versus a 13-inch MacBook Pro comes with some drawbacks, starting with having a slower processor and less robust graphics card, and two fewer Thunderbolt 3 ports.
 On a positive note, the MacBook Air offers up to one more hour of use between charges than the similar-sized MacBook Pro.